 The Volkswagen T-Roc has been around for a while now, but we think it's still one of the best small SUVs you can buy.
 Back in 2022, Volkswagen gave the car a facelift, giving the T-Roc a nicer interior and fresher exterior, and helping it remain well on terms with rivals like the Ford Puma or Toyota Yaris Cross.

-There's a £2500 deposit contribution on the entry-level T-Roc Life model on a 48-month PCP deal at 6.9% APR, rising to £3000 with the same APR if you opt for a T-Roc Style Design, Style, R-Line, Black Edition Plus, Black Edition, R or R Black Edition model.
+There's a £2500 deposit contribution across the T-Roc range on a 48-month PCP deal at 7.9% APR, or to £3000 with the same APR if you opt for a T-Roc Style Design, Style, R-Line, Black Edition Plus, Black Edition, R or R Black Edition model.

 The Volkswagen Tayron replaces the seven-seater Tiguan Allspace.
 In separating the Tayron into its own model line, you get a bit more choice in terms of engines and interior layouts, ensuring your big family SUV meets your growing family's needs.
 The Tayron feels more upmarket and sophisticated than the car it replaces, too.

-Despite being a relatively new model, there's a £1500 deposit contribution on the Life model, which grows to £3250 for Match, Elegance, R-Line, R-Line Edition models.
+Despite being a relatively new model, there's a £750 deposit contribution available across the Tayron range.
 All deals are 7.9% APR over four years.

 There are five, six and seven-seat versions of the ID.Buzz available, and we've picked an offer on the more practical 7-Seat model in mid-range Style trim to get more nice-to-have luxuries for all the family.
 Whichever model you choose, there's a relatively low 2.9% APR and £5000 towards your deposit on a 48-month PCP.

 The Volkswagen Touareg has been around since 2018 in its current generation, offering buyers a big, brash SUV with a superb interior and punchy petrol, diesel and plug-in hybrid engines.
 A minor update in 2023 means it still looks fresh today.
-It's a pricey option, but a very accomplished one.
+It's a pricey option, but a very accomplished one, and with the last of the line Final Edition models now available to order, time is running out to get behind the wheel of a brand-new version.

 There's just one offer on the Touareg, a solid £8500 deposit contribution across the range on a four-year PCP deal at 7.9% APR.